GearHost/Docs/ASP-parenting-paths.md

     /page/page.asp, line 2
     The Include file '../includes/something.asp' cannot contain '..' to indicate the parent directory.

 Our advanced platform doesn't allow you to enable parent paths.
-You can enable classic ASP parent paths on each CloudSite by creating a file named applicationHost.xdt and using the code below.
+You can enable classic ASP parent paths on each CloudSite by creating a file named applicationHost.xdt and placing it in the website root (not the web directory) using the code below.

     <?xml version="1.0"?>
     <configuration xmlns:xdt="http://schemas.microsoft.com/XML-Document-Transform">